Submit Article

 What Were the Facts of This Case?

-The case arose from the sale and purchase of two properties located at 33 and 34 Boat Quay in Singapore.
-On 18 October 2006, Chou Li Chen, a director of the defendant companies, signed an earlier agreement with the plaintiffs.
-This agreement stated that the sales would be "subject to the existing tenancy(ies) with V 4X Joint Venture as 'the Tenant' per the Tenancy Agreement dated 7th December 2004" and that if the sales were subsequently able to be altered to be "not subject to the existing tenancy", the plaintiffs would have to pay an additional $100,000 for each property.
+The "earlier agreement," signed in the morning of 18 October 2006 by Chou Li Chen (a director of the defendants), contained Clause 2, which stated that the sales were "subject to the existing tenancy(ies) with V 4X Joint Venture as 'the Tenant' per the Tenancy Agreement dated 7th December 2004."
+Crucially, it provided that if the sales were subsequently altered to be "not subject to the existing tenancy," the purchasers would pay an additional $100,000 for each property.
+This reflected a potential premium for the flexibility of having the properties free of the specific 2004 tenancy.

 How Did the Court Analyse the Issues?